weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 scene.add(globe)
 ```

-And now, we’ll create our sphere and its texture, and mesh them together using three.js' TextureLoader:
+And now, we’ll create our sphere and its texture, and mesh them together using TextureLoader:

 `var loader = new THREE.TextureLoader()`

-We call the load method, which takes in our image URL ([here’s the one we used](https://eoimages.gsfc.nasa.gov/images/imagerecords/57000/57735/land_ocean_ice_cloud_2048.jpg)) as the first argument, and a function that:
+We call the load method, which takes an image URL ([here’s the one we used](https://eoimages.gsfc.nasa.gov/images/imagerecords/57000/57735/land_ocean_ice_cloud_2048.jpg)) as the first argument, and a function that:

-Creates a sphere with the predefined attributes
+* Creates a sphere with the predefined attributes
-Maps the texture to the material (read more here about materials in the three.js [docs](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene)
+* Maps the texture to the material (read more here about three.js materials [here](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene)
-Creates a mesh of our sphere and the material
+* Creates a mesh of our sphere and the material
-Adds the mesh to our globe group.
+* Adds the mesh to our globe group

 ``` javascript
 loader.load('https://eoimages.gsfc.nasa.gov/images/imagerecords/57000/57735/land_ocean_ice_cloud_2048.jpg', function ( texture ) {